ConFrantzeskos/junior-footy-game-rotations/README.md

 # Junior Footy Game Rotations

-Smart rotation management for Australian Rules Football.
+Smart rotation management for junior Australian Rules Football (18 on the field).
 Plan, run, and analyse junior footy rotations with live timing, AI-enhanced suggestions, season tracking, and a simple drag-and-drop interface.

 ## Table of contents
 - Overview